sznov/animjointdgcnn/README.md

 ## Results

 E(BN) is the model from the paper.
-E(LN-ND) is the model as implemented here.
-E(LN+SFL-ND) is the model as implemented here, with finger loss scaled by 50 in the loss function.
+E(LN-DN) is the model as implemented here.
+E(LN+SFL-DN) is the model as implemented here, with finger loss scaled by 50 in the loss function.

 ### Mean per joint position error (MPJPE, in % of mesh height)